Projects per year

 My work is interdisciplinary: I use literary as well as archival materials in research and my book, Quick Cattle and Dying Wishes: People and their Animals in Early Modern England, which uses wills to trace people’s relationships with their livestock animals was published by Cornell University Press in 2018.
 I was awarded an AHRC Leadership Fellowship in 2015-16 to complete this book which was named a Choice Magazine Outstanding Academic Title in 2019.
 In recent years I have also held a Lynnette S. Autrey fellowship at Rice University (2014) and a Macgeorge Fellowship at the University of Melbourne (2015).

 Throughout my career I have worked collaboratively with scholars from different disciplines.
 In 2006, I was a member of the Animal Studies Group whose collective work Killing Animals was published by the University of Illinois Press.
 In 2011 I co-edited a living book, Veterinary Science: Humans, Animals and Health, for the JISC-funded project Living Books About Life with the environmental ethicist Clare Palmer (Texas A&M University).
 And in 2012 I received a small grant from the Wellcome Trust to undertake a project with the zooarchaeologist Richard Thomas (Leicester University) on animal healthcare in the early modern period.
 The outcome of this project was published as a feature article in History Today in December 2012.
-More recently I had another essay published in that magazine on the strange history of flesh avoidance which was made available for free during COP26 by History Today.
+I also had another essay published in that magazine on the strange history of flesh avoidance which was made available for free during COP26 by History Today.

 I am on the editorial board of a number of journals: Society & Animals; Humanimalia: A Journal of Human/Animal Interface Studies and The Animal Studies Journal.
-In recent years I have reviewed books for Society and Animals, History Today, Renaissance Quarterly, and The American Historical Review, and have contributed to BBC Radio 4 programmes Natural Histories and Natural History Heroes.
+In recent years I have reviewed books for Society and Animals, Animal Welfare, History Today, Renaissance Quarterly, and The American Historical Review, and have contributed to BBC Radio 4 programmes Natural Histories and Natural History Heroes.

 Teaching Interests